Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Hassall Grove, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, Hassall Grove has experienced around 18 dwellings receiving development approval each year.
-Approximately 90 homes have been approved over the past five financial years, from FY21 to FY25, with an additional 11 approved so far in FY26.
-Despite a falling population during this period, new supply appears to be keeping up with demand, offering buyers good choice.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Hassall Grove has experienced around 18 dwellings receiving development approval each year.
+Over the past 5 financial years, between FY-21 and FY-25, approximately 91 homes were approved, with an additional 12 so far in FY-26.
+Despite population decline during this period, new supply has likely kept pace with demand, offering good choice to buyers.

-The average expected construction cost value of new dwellings is $254,000, which is below regional norms, reflecting more affordable housing options for purchasers.
-This financial year has seen $919,000 in commercial approvals, indicating a predominantly residential focus.
+The average expected construction cost value of new dwellings is $254,000, reflecting more affordable housing options for purchasers compared to regional norms.
+This financial year, there have been $919,000 in commercial approvals, suggesting a predominantly residential focus.
 Compared to Greater Sydney, Hassall Grove shows 58.0% higher development activity per person, offering buyers greater choice.
 Recent construction comprises 88.0% detached dwellings and 12.0% medium and high-density housing, preserving the area's suburban nature and attracting space-seeking buyers.

 With around 301 people per dwelling approval, Hassall Grove is characterized as a low density area.
-Population projections indicating stability or decline suggest reduced housing demand pressures in the future, potentially benefiting potential buyers.
+Given population projections indicating stability or decline, Hassall Grove should see reduced housing demand pressures in the future, benefiting potential buyers.

 Frequently Asked Questions - Development